havit/NewProjectTemplate-Blazor/README.md

 1. Check all configuration files (including PublishScripts folder).
 1. Run the app...

 ## Further Steps
 1. Update NuGet packages in solution.
 1. Application Insights - configure connection string

 (Use PublishScripts folder for deployment settings.)

+# Upgrading existing project from net7 to net8

+1. Replace the `<TargetFramework>net7.0</TargetFramework>` to `<TargetFramework>net8.0</TargetFramework>` in all `.csproj` files.
+1. Update NuGet package references from 7.0.x to 8.0.x version + update other NuGet packages as needed (**do not update to EF Core 8 until fully supported by HFW**).
+1. Build: Clean solution & Rebuild solution
+1. Deal with `[Obsolete]` APIs:
+   1. Remove `<HxAnchorFragmentNavigation />` component, if you are using it (anchor-navigation is handled by Blazor now)
+1. In `dotnet-tools.json` upgrade `Havit.Data.EntityFrameworkCore.CodeGenerator.Tool` to 2.8.0+ version (net8) + try if the `DataLayer/Run-CodeGenerator.ps1` runs correctly
+1. Check the `TfsPublish.xml`.
+There might be explicit `net7` target, update it to `net8`.
+1. Update the `Web.Server.csproj` the `EnsureWebJobInPackage` target to use `net8.0` in paths.
+1. If you use it, upgrade your GitHub workflow YAML to use net8.

 # Upgrading existing project from net6 to net7

 1. Replace the `<TargetFramework>net6.0</TargetFramework>` to `<TargetFramework>net7.0</TargetFramework>` in all `.csproj` files.
 1. Update NuGet package references from 6.0.x to 7.0.x version + update other NuGet packages as needed.
 1. Build: Clean solution & Rebuild solution